C

 A woman who endeavors without sincere affection to gain the attention and admiration of men.
 (MW)

 coquettish (adjective): Behaving in such a way as to suggest a playful sexual attraction; flirtatious.
-(OD)
+(NOA)

 coquettishly (adverb)